Coarse cone quotients: Branched coarse coverings

-\begin{ddd} We call uniformly wide symmetric entourages $V$ of $\Sq(X)$ such that for every $ g$ in $G$ there exists $k$ in $\nat$ such that for every $l$ in $\nat$ we have $gV^{l}\subseteq V^{lk}$ $G$-adapted. \end{ddd} We get the following assertion: \begin{kor} Under \cref{hepretgetg} the bornological coarse space $\Sq(X)$ admits a cofinal set of $G$-adapted coarse entourages of $\Sq(X)$. \end{kor}
+\begin{ddd} An entourage $V$ of $\Sq(X)$ is called $G$-adapted if it is symmetric, uniformly wide, and for every $ g$ in $G$ there exists $k$ in $\nat$ such that for every $l$ in $\nat$ we have $gV^{l}\subseteq V^{lk}$. \end{ddd} We get the following assertion: \begin{kor} Under \cref{hepretgetg} the bornological coarse space $\Sq(X)$ admits a cofinal set of $G$-adapted coarse entourages of $\Sq(X)$. \end{kor}

 \begin{kor} If $V$ is a $G$-adapted coarse entourage of $\Sq(X)$, then $G$ acts on $\Sq(X)_{V}$. \end{kor}

 \begin{ddd} We say that the action is uniformly free if for every $g$ in $G$ with $g\not=e$ there exists a uniform entourage $U$ of $X$ with $U\cap \{(gx,x)\mid x\in X\}=\emptyset$. \end{ddd}